williamdemeo/ds644-spring2023/projects/Project0/README.md

 1. Download the [recursion.zip][] archive file and extract it somewhere on your machine.

-    **Hint**.
-This is especially for Windows users.
-Make sure your extraction utility program doesn't create an extra "recursion" directory when you unpack the `recursion.zip` file.
+    **Hint**. (especially for Windows users) make sure your extraction utility program doesn't create an extra "recursion" directory when you unpack the `recursion.zip` file.
 Some extractors will leave you with a directory structure like this:

     ```
-    .../recursion/recursion/build.sbt
+    ./recursion/recursion/build.sbt
-    .../recursion/recursion/src
+    ./recursion/recursion/src
-    .../recursion/recursion/src/main
+    ./recursion/recursion/src/main
-    ...etc...
+    .etc...
     ```

-    Whereas what we want is just this:
+    whereas what we want is just this:

     ```
-    .../recursion/build.sbt
+    ./recursion/build.sbt
-    .../recursion/src
+    ./recursion/src
-    .../recursion/src/main
+    ./recursion/src/main
-    ...etc...
+    .etc...
     ```

     That is, you want just ONE subdirectory called "recursion", not two!